Vermilion Lake (Sudbury)

 Garbage and recycling pick up is provided by the city on a weekly basis.
 Mail is delivered to most residences at the end of their respective driveways.
 Volunteers provide fire service with one hall servicing the area, also Dowling fire hall will respond to fire calls in the area.
 Since no hydrants are available water is drafted from the lake or is trucked in by tanker to fight fires.
 Ambulance service is provided by the City of Greater Sudbury with the nearest ambulance being in Chelmsford and a Rapid Response paramedic responding from Levack.
-A certified landing pad for the air ambulance is located at the Vermillion Lake Park along Vermillion Lake Road.
-Police Service is provided also by the city, with patrols originating from Azilda.
+A certified landing pad for the air ambulance was located at the Vermillion Lake Park along Vermillion Lake Road, it was closed in 2023 with the city citing costs.
+This closure was protested by the residents and ward 3 counsellor Gerry Montpellier.
+Police Service is provided also by the city, with patrols originating from Azilda and downtown.

 Many families enjoy the idea of the "lake life" living in the area.
 Many homes have docks in the summer as fishing and swimming are a normal occurrence.
 Many groups travel up the Vermillion River to one of many sand bars to swim.
 During the winter many ice huts dot the lake as people from near by communities as well as residences of the lake place the huts they may fish in comfort.
 Most properties are close to an hector large with many being much larger.

 Vermillion Lake is also a recreational playground for many of the local communities.
 The "D" Trail of the OFSC runs on the south shore and can be accessed off the lake throw a closed mining site.